-85 Percentile Minimum Visibility
+85 Percentile Speed (mph) Minimum Visibility Distance (ft.)

-Speed Distance (Ft.)

-20 100
+20 175

-25 175
+25 215

-30 250
+30 270

 35 325

-40 400
+40 390

-45 475
+45 460

-50 550
+50 540

 55 625

-60 700
+60 715

-2. Where physical conditions prevent drivers from having a continuous view of at least two signal indications as specified herein, a suitable sign shall be erected to warn approaching traffic.
-It may be supplemented by a Hazard Identification Beacon (sec.
-4E-1).
-A beacon utilized in this manner may be interconnected with the traffic signal controller in such a manner as to flash yellow during the period when drivers passing this beacon, at the legal speed for the roadway, may encounter a red signal upon arrival at the signalized location.

-3. A single signal face is permissible for the control of an exclusive turn lane.
+- 2. Where the visibility requirements in Table 4-1 cannot be met, a suitable sign shall be erected to warn approaching traffic.
+Such sign may be supplemented by a Hazard Identification Beacon (Section 4E-1), if drivers do not have a continuous view of at least one signal indication for the minimum visibility distance.
+A beacon used in this manner may be interconnected with the traffic signal controller in such a manner as to flash yellow during the period when drivers passing this beacon, at the legal speed for the roadway, may encounter a red signal upon arrival at the signalized location. - 3.
+Where a turn signal is operated in the protected turn mode only, at least one signal face is required for the control of a single turn lane.
 Such a signal face shall be in addition to the minimum of two signal faces for through-traffic.
-When the indications of a separate signal face or faces controlling an exclusive turn lane will also be visible to traffic with other allowable movements, a sign LEFT (or RIGHT) TURN SIGNAL (sec.
-2B-35) shall be located adjacent to such signal face.
+When the indications of a separate signal face or faces controlling only an exclusive turn lane will also be visible to traffic with other allowable movements, a sign LEFT (or RIGHT) TURN SIGNAL (sec.
+2B-37) shall be located adjacent to each such signal face.
 When the face consists entirely of arrow indications, such a sign is not required.
+If two or more lanes are provided for the separately controlled turn movement, or if the turn movement represents the major movement from the approach, two signal faces should be provided.

-4. Except where the width of the intersecting street or other conditions make it physically impractical, at least one and preferably both of the signal faces required by paragraph (1) above shall be located not less than 40 feet nor more than 120 feet beyond the stop line.
-Where both of the signal faces required by paragraph (1) above are post-mounted, they shall both be on the far side of the intersection, one on the right and one on the left or on the median island if practical.
-The signal face required by paragraph (3) above shall conform to the same location requirements as the signal faces required by paragraph (1) to the extent practical.

-5. Except where the width of the intersecting street or other conditions make it physically impractical, at least one and preferably both of the signal faces required by paragraph (1) above shall be located between two lines intersecting with the center of the approach lanes at the stop line, one making an angle of approximately 20 degrees to the right of the center of the approach extended, and the other making an angle of approximately 20 degrees to the left of the center of the approach extended (fig. 4-2).
+- 4. Except where the width of the intersecting street or other conditions make it physically impractical, at least one and preferably both of the signal faces required by paragraph (1) above shall be located not less than 40 feet nor more than 120 feet beyond the stop line.
+Where both of the signal faces required by paragraph (1) above are post-mounted, they shall both be on the far side of the intersection, one on the right and one on the left of the driver.
+The signal faces required by paragraph (3) above shall conform to the same location requirements as the signal faces required by paragraph (1) to the extent practical. - 5.
+Except where the width of the intersecting street or other conditions make it physically impractical, at least one and preferably both of the signal faces required by paragraph (1) above shall be located between two lines intersecting with the center of the approach lanes at the stop line, one making an angle of approximately 20 degrees to the right of the center of the approach extended, and the other making an angle of approximately 20 degrees to the left of the center of the approach extended (fig. 4-2).
+This requirement is to be applied simultaneously with paragraph (4) above.